• Item: Chest of Drawers

 • Free delivery to England, Wales & southern Scotland*

-The chest features a lovely mellow figured walnut Art Deco colour.
-It has a fantastic colour and patination; this can only be achieved through age and years of care and cleaning it has received.
+The chest features a mellow walnut colour.
+As it boasts the original polish, it has a fantastic colour and patination; this can only be achieved through age and years of care and cleaning they have received.

-This item would look superb in a variety of rooms, especially the bedroom.
-This item would certainly grace any home and is a great investment, as it is extremely functional.
-So, don’t miss out on your chance to own a lovely piece of furniture.
+This item would look superb in a variety of rooms, from the hallway to the bedroom.
+This item would certainly grace any home.
+So don’t miss out on your chance to own a lovely piece of furniture.

 Terms & Conditions: